Beyond Oscars glitz, movie theaters face uncertain future

 At the Academy Awards on Sunday, the movie industry will "make a case for why cinema matters," producer Stacey Sher said.
 While acknowledging the hardship of the pandemic, "we also have to fight for cinema and our love of it and the way it has gotten us through things," she said.

 About 58% of theaters have reopened in the United States and Canada, most restricted to 50% capacity or less.
-The biggest operators - AMC, Cinemark and Cineworld - make up roughly half the overall market.
+The biggest operators - AMC (AMC.N), Cinemark (CNK.N) and Cineworld (CINE.L) - make up roughly half the overall market.

 Industry leaders project optimism, forecasting a big rebound after restrictions ease and studios unleash new blockbusters.